 Ordinarily, no student may register at Mount Saint Vincent University if concurrently registered at another educational institution without the explicit approval of the home university.
-Students registered with other institutions who want to register in Mount courses for credit at "home" must obtain the appropriate Letters of Permission from the "home" institution and present them when registering at the Mount.
+Students registered with other institutions who want to register in Mount courses for credit at "home" must obtain the appropriate Letters of Permission from the "home" institution and present them when registering at the Mount together with a Visiting Student Application form.
 Students with Letters of Permission need not complete the formalities of applying for admission.